 Press • below No to keep your private data.

-Note: Private data refers to all messages in the text messaging inbox and Sent folder.
-The next user will be able to access your Inbox and Sent messages if private data is not deleted.
+Note: Private data refers to all messages in the text messaging inbox, Draft and Sent folder.
+The next user will be able to access the Inbox, Draft and Sent messages if private data is not deleted.